Highway 2 (Israel)

-Highway 2 (כביש 2, Kvish 2) is an Israeli highway located on the coastal plain of the Mediterranean Sea.
-It begins as a major arterial road within Tel Aviv, becoming a freeway as it exits the city northward continuing to Haifa.
+Highway 2 (כביש 2, Kvish 2) is a highway located on the coastal plain of the Mediterranean Sea in Israel.
+It begins as a major arterial road within Tel Aviv, becoming a freeway as it exits the city northward, continuing to Haifa.
 North of Tel Aviv, the highway is also called The Coastal Highway (כביש החוף, Kvish HaHof).

 Highway 2 is one of the busiest highways in the country, and drivers experience frequent traffic congestion between Hadera and Tel Aviv during rush hours.
 The northern sections are also congested at times, especially during weekends and holidays, when many Israelis travel north for vacation.

 History

-The first section of the highway between Tel Aviv and Netanya was built in the early 1950s as a two lane road with at-grade intersections.
-The next section was built later that decade, extending the highway north to Olga Junction in Hadera.
-This section was also built as a two lane road.
-In 1965 the highway was widened to four lanes between Tel Aviv and Hadera, however grade separations were not built at this point.
+The first section of the highway between Tel Aviv and Netanya was built in the early 1950s as a two-lane road with at-grade intersections.
+The following section was built later that decade, extending the highway north to Olga Junction in Hadera.
+This section was also built as a two-lane road.
+It was widened to four lanes between Tel Aviv and Hadera in 1965.
+However, grade separations were not built.